cj-mills/christianjmills/_posts/2020-09-16-Barracuda-Pose-Estimation-Project-Log-1.md

 Since I haven't figured out how to efficiently access slices of arrays, I need iterate through the whole output tensor to find the most likely locations for key points in the input image.
 That's not a big deal if the output tensor is small, but quickly becomes a problem when using larger input images.
 Unfortunately, the model architecture I'm using seems to require large input images to get more accurate pose estimations.

+### Potential Roadblocks

 Something else this project has highlighted is how much of a pain it still is to get machine learning models from the training environment to arbitrary production applications.
 Unity requires your model to either be in the native Barracuda or ONNX format.
 I decided to start with a pretrained TensorFlow model while I get the hang of using Barracuda.
 That meant I needed to convert the model to ONNX before I could begin working with it in Unity.

 Unfortunately, TensorFlow does not contain any built-in methods for exporting trained models to ONNX.
 They seem to prefer that you stay within their ecosystem.
 However, it also doesn't contain a complete set of methods for converting between different TensorFlow libraries.
 For example, they provide a method to convert standard TensorFlow models to either TensorFlow Lite or Tensorflow.js format but not the other way around.
 This created a bit of a road block, since TensorFlow only provides tflite and TFJS versions of the pretrained PoseNet model I'm using.
 That combined with the lack of built in support for exporting to ONNX means that there aren't any officially supported ways to get an arbitrary TensorFlow model into Unity.
 That's a bit inconvenient since I wanted to start with a pretrained model so that I wouldn't need to spend a bunch of time training my own model before even getting into Unity.

 I eventually found a third-party library to convert a pretrained TFJS model to the standard TensorFlow SavedModel format.
 I then had to use another third-party library to convert the converted TensorFlow model into ONNX.
 It might seem like these third-party libraries completely resolve the missing functionality in TensorFlow.
 Unfortunately, this method requires that all third-party libraries used, implement support for whatever neural network layers are used in the model you want to convert.
 The PoseNet architecture is fully supported, but a lot of the the newer pretrained models released for TensorFlow contain new types of layers that are not yet supported by these libraries.
 Even if these libraries did support these new layer types, Unity would likely still need to implement support for them in Barracuda.
 This all introduced a bunch work that I had to get done before I could even begin making a proof of concept in Unity.

+### Potential Solutions

 While I was looking for solutions to the challenges in the previous paragraph, I came across some methods that others developed for manually converting models from one library to another.
 It involves using a neural network analysis tool to construct a JSON file that contains the network topology and then using that to construct the same topology using the target library.
 You then need to iterate through the trained model to get the weights for each layer and assign them to the appropriate layer in the new model.